UoW-CPC/rabbda-earthquakes-application/README.md

 * Under folder data/earthquakes-history remove all CSV files and history_db.json.
 * Under folder data/hive-etl-pipeline remove  the pipeline_db.json.
 * under folder logs remove all .log  files.

+ ### Further development
+As a next step you can try extending this application by importing real time data to your system.
+1. To see how you can import to earthquakes real-time data to HDFS by utilising Apache Flume review [here](https://github.com/UoW-CPC/rabbda-earthquakes-realtime).
+2. To see how you can import real-time twitter data by utilising Apache Kafka review [here](https://github.com/UoW-CPC/rabbda-kafka-twitter).